ansible/community-docs/collection_creator_path.rst

 Follow a versioning convention
 ==============================

-When releasing new versions of your collections, take the following into consideration:
+When releasing new versions of your collections, take the following recommended practices into consideration:

 * Follow a versioning convention.
 Using `SemVer <https://semver.org/>`_ is highly recommended.
 * Base your releases on `Git tags <https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases>`_.